Michael C. Dorf

 Michael C. Dorf is an American law professor and a scholar of U.S. constitutional law.
 He is the Robert S. Stevens Professor of Law at Cornell Law School.
 In addition to constitutional law, Professor Dorf has taught courses in civil procedure and federal courts.
-He has written or edited three books, including No Litmus Test: Law Versus Politics in the Twenty-First Century, and Constitutional Law Stories, as well as scores of law review articles about American constitutional law.
-He is also a columnist for Findlaw.com and a regular contributor to The American Prospect.
+He has authored, co-authored, or edited six books, including Beating Hearts: Abortion and Animal Rights and On Reading the Constitution.
+He is also a columnist for Verdict and a regular contributor to his blog, Dorf on Law.
 Dorf is a former law clerk to Justice Anthony Kennedy of the U.S. Supreme Court and Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit.

 Life

-Before joining the Cornell faculty in 2008, he was a professor at Columbia University School of Law and, before that, at Rutgers University School of Law in Camden, New Jersey.
+Before joining the Cornell faculty in 2008, Dorf was a professor at Columbia University School of Law and, before that, at Rutgers University School of Law in Camden, New Jersey.
 He graduated from Harvard College and Harvard Law School.
 While at Harvard as an undergraduate, he was the American Parliamentary Debate Association national champion.
-Before attending law school, he contributed to several academic articles in physics.
-Dorf has advised organizations involved in constitutional litigation, and he has written an amicus brief filed with the United States Supreme Court.
+Before attending law school, he co-authored three peer-reviewed articles in physics arising out of a fellowship in the physics department of Victoria University of Wellington, New Zealand.
+Dorf has advised organizations involved in constitutional litigation, and he has written numerous amicus briefs filed with the United States Supreme Court.

-Professor Dorf appears in American news media occasionally as a legal expert, and has been interviewed by and/or quoted in, for example, The New York Times, CNN National Public Radio, and The Daily Show with Jon Stewart.
+Professor Dorf occasionally appears in American news media as a legal expert, and has been interviewed by and/or quoted in, for example, The New York Times, CNN and The Daily Show with Jon Stewart.
 He has also been cited in numerous judicial opinions, including the majority opinion of Justice John Paul Stevens in the Supreme Court case City of Chicago v.
 Morales.
-He is a practitioner of blogging, veganism, and juggling.
-His deceased wife, Sherry Colb, was also professor of Criminal Law at Cornell Law School.
+He is a practitioner of veganism.
+His late wife, Sherry Colb, was the inaugural C.S.
+Wong Professor of Law at Cornell Law School.